Warning! This is a restricted degree. Subject enrolment is only available to students admitted into this degree.

 An Initial Teacher Education qualification in order to register as a teacher in Australia

-Develop advanced critical skills, knowledge and understanding concerning best practice in secondary education.
-Curriculum areas offered are: English, The Arts, Mathematics, Science and Humanities and Social Sciences (HASS).
+Develop advanced critical skills, knowledge and understanding for best practice in secondary education.
+Curriculum areas offered are: English, The Arts, Mathematics, Physical Education, Science, and Humanities and Social Sciences (HASS).

 Australian Higher Education Loan Program (HELP)

 Online and some attendance

 Start your career with Curtin’s globally recognised courses and extensive industry connections.
 Through OUA, our online courses offer an interactive and collaborative learning experience that gets you the same degree as if you studied on campus.
 Curtin is a global university with a vibrant culture of innovation and collaboration and is ranked in the top one per cent of universities worldwide.

 Times Higher Education Ranking 2020